CharlesYWL/ECS150-P3/REPORT.md

 ## Overview

-Spmaphore funtions as a lock, it can lock or unlock on a processor so that thread can whether access to it or not.
-TPS is a private storage that only the thread that creates it can use it.
+P3 is the most chanlleging project we think so far.
+Debugging this project requires a huge amout of time and a lot of patience.
+Phase 1 is relatively simple and easy to implement.
+Phase 2 is a nightmare but we survived.
+A huge Shout-out to an amazing Chinese IT Blog website [CSDN](https://www.csdn.net/) which helped us a lot for the ideas of implementing the page map.

 ## Phase 1

-The whole Phase is about how to achieve the function of semaphore.
+The whole Phase is about how to implement a semaphore with required funcs.
-The first idea came with is that we should have a global queue for a single processor so that we know when one thread paused, which is the next to operate.
-That's our `thread_list`. the structure of semaphroe is pretty simple, one count and a thread list. all the functions are pretty strightfoward. in`sem_create()`: we just malloc the size and set thread_list as queue. in`sem_dostroy()`: checked before free, nothing special. for the `sem_down` and `sem_up`, we need them away from interupted so wrap the core codes with `enter_critical_section()` and `exit_critical_section()` inside, we will check the countnumber to decide whether the thread will be `thread_block()`/`unblock()`,at the same time we `dequeue()`/`enqueue()` to operate the list.
-For the `sem_getvalue()`, it's simple so we only need to checked the queue and count.
+The first idea came into our mind was that we should have a global queue for a single processor.
+We have to know when one thread paused, which thread is the next to operate.
+That's our `thread_list`.
+The structure of semaphore is pretty simple, a counter and a thread list.
+The functions involved are pretty straightfoward and easy to understand. in`sem_create()`: we just malloc the size and set thread_list as queue. in`sem_dostroy()`: we check the sem before free it, nothing special. for the `sem_down` and `sem_up`, we need to keep them away from being interrupted.
+Thus, we wrap the core codes with critical sections.
+`enter_critical_section()` and `exit_critical_section()`
+inside, we will check the countnumber to decide whether the thread will be `thread_block()`/`unblock()`,at the same time we `dequeue()`/`enqueue()` to operate the list.
+For the `sem_getvalue()`, we just need to check the queue and the counter.

 ## Phase 2

 in Phase2, we need a table of all pts, so we have `globalStore` to store all the tps. the structure is very simple, including pid and pages.